granule-project/granule-project.github.io/security.md

 Secure information-flow in Granule
 ------------------------------

-#### Privacy and confidentiality basics

-Granule is designed to allow different kinds of property tracking via its type system.
+Granule is designed to allow different kinds of property to be tracked via its type system (The [Language section](https://granule-project.github.io/granule.html)).
 One such example is for enforcing _data privacy_ so that confidentiality can be automatically verified and enforced via the type system.

 The type system can be parameterised by a lattice of permissions.
 In these